nwplus/self-learning-resources/3-intermediate/db-basics.md

     <img src="/images/db-bad-excel.png" alt="bad excel"/>
   </p>

   A spreadsheet doesn't prevent you from making these mistakes, but databases can!
-Databases are capable of validating the integrity of the data, resulting in much less redundant, missing, and incorrect information.
+Databases are capable of validating the integrity of the data, through the specification of a **schema**.
+You can think of a schema as a blueprint that outlines constraints that the stored data must adhere to, resulting in much less redundant, missing, and incorrect information.

 - **Safe Concurrent Access:** When multiple users are simultaneously accessing a database, the database ensures that each user's operations don't interfere with one another.
 On the other hand, spreadsheets give no guarantee of such safety.
 Imagine hundreds of users accidentally overwriting each others changes on a spreadsheet.
 The result could be potentially disastrous with cases of inconsistent or missing data.